Sick of Me (Beartooth song)

 "Sick of Me" is a song by American rock band Beartooth.
 It was serviced to rock radio on May 2, 2017, as the fifth and final single from their second studio album, Aggressive.
+The song peaked at number 48 on the US Rock Airplay chart and reached number one on the German Alternative Singles chart.

 Background and composition

 "Sick of Me" is song about overcoming anxiety and depression.
 Along with the release of the song, the group released a new line of t-shirts of the song to raise awareness for depression and anxiety, with proceeds going to the National Alliance on Mental Illness.
 The track was written by Caleb Shomo and John Feldmann, while production was handled by Shomo.

 Live performances

 "Sick of Me" was performed live routinely during the Aggressive Tour as the fifth song from the setlist.
+The group also performed the track during the American Nightmare Tour in 2017, supporting Bring Me the Horizon.
 They also performed the song live for the first time in their hometown of Columbus, Ohio, on July 12, 2017.
 A live version of the song appeared on the deluxe edition of Aggressive.